njmcode/blog/_posts/2018-04-25-writing-tech-talks.md

 <a name="topic"></a>
 ### Choosing a topic

 Your circumstances might make choosing a topic easy.
-If your job requires the use of a particular tech, or you work in an experimental or emerging sector, you may have an abundance of subjects to draw from.
+If your education or job mandates the use of a particular tech, or you are interested in an experimental or emerging sector, you may have an abundance of subjects to draw from.
 Regardless, it can be tricky to focus on what you'd like to talk about.

 I believe you'll have an easier time writing and delivering a talk if you actually _care_ about what you're presenting.
 Choose something you're passionate about, and find a way to link it to tech.
 That might be something related _to_ the tech in question, like performance or best practices, but don't be afraid to cast your net wider in search of inspiration.